 Note/Disclaimer: A year after this post was written we visited Baia Verde.
 Visit our post Visiting Baia Verde and Punta della Suina for full information.

 There are many private and public beaches in the area, also restaurants, parking lots and even masserias and B&B. Some accommodations in Gallipoli can book an umbrella for you if you ask with a special discount.

 One of the most beautiful beaches is Spiaggia di Punta della Suina (see picture above).
 Expect blue and shallow waters with a pleasant breeze.
 It’s a mix of thin sand, pebbles, tiny cliffs and vegetation at the back.
-The are is particularly busy during high season, so the general recommendation is either to book a spot or go early, ideally at 9 am.
+The area is particularly busy during the high season, so the general recommendation is either to book a spot or go early, ideally at 9 am.
 Parking costs between €6 and €10 for a day.

 Other beaches in the bay are Lido Pizzo, Spiaggia degli innamorati and Lido San Giovanni.

 Day 10: Brindisi and Trani

 And the saddest day arrived.
 Time to go back home.
 However; because our flight was in the evening, we had some time to explore two more towns on our way to Bari.

 The first one was Brindisi, the second biggest city in Puglia, and home to the second most popular airport.
 We parked the car at the beginning of the main promenade, Lungomare Regina Margherita (see picture above), and walk all the way to the main port and the city centre.